gatsbyz/retirement-global-plus/README.md

 3. Your input will be saved in `user_data.csv`
 4. The CLI will show you the cities you can retire in.
 5. run `retirement_tool.ipynb` to visualize your retirement data. the most recent user input will be used.
+5. run `map_retirement_cities.ipynb` to visualize your retirement cities. the most recent retirement cities will be used.
 6. retire